 Then brush the tops with a little milk to create a subtly crisp crust, pop the pan in the oven, and…

 Hello breakfast bliss!
-I wonder if that restaurant would consider changing their recipe… My dad said these tasted even better! ??
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your scones and feature them in my Sunday Spotlight series!
+I wonder if that restaurant would consider changing their recipe… My dad said these tasted even better! ♡ And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy cranberry orange scones!

 - 1 ½ cups (180g) white whole wheat flour or gluten-free* flour (measured like this)